This is the Tucson experience you’re looking for.

 And if you’re seeking full ego dissolution on movie night, $8 will get you a bag of [POPPED] Artisan Popcorn and a Modelo Especial.

-A delicious burger and a cocktail after midnight in a setting that is somehow casual and magically at the same time?
+A delicious burger and a cocktail after midnight in a setting that is somehow casual and magical at the same time?
 Expect to bump into food industry professionals and the Tucson Foodie team every Friday night this summer at Nightjar.

 The Nightjar is located at 347 S. Meyer Ave.
 For more information on the menu and movie lineup, visit nightjartucson.com.